kariiim95/Embedded-Projects/README.md

 # Embedded-Projects

-These projects are a refrences of effort and work done by Kareem.
+These Projects are refrences of effort and work done by Kareem.